Intrepid/Intrepid.github.io/index.md

 #### LLVM IR Remote Access

+The goal of this project is to allow UPC pointers-to-shared (or some other remote pointer) to be expressed in the LLVM IR and to in turn gain the benefits of LLVM optimizations that operate on memory references.

+More information on the [UPC IR Project](/clang-upc-ir/)

 - - -

 #### Portals 4 Runtime

-The Clang UPC for Portals 4.0 (Portals4, Portals) is an implementation
-of Clang UPC that uses Portals interface for message passing between
-UPC threads running on separate nodes in a system area network.
+The Clang UPC for Portals 4.0 (Portals4, Portals) is an implementation of Clang UPC that uses Portals interface for message passing between UPC threads running on separate nodes in a system area network.

 More information on the [Portals4 Runtime](/portals4/index.html).